-During the summer we organise visits to gardens and nurseries usually by coach.
+During the summer we organise visits to gardens, nurseries and specialist plants fairs usually by coach.
 These trips are very popular.

 The News and Events page on this web site contains regular updates about the group, its activities and other gardening groups/societies.
 More information about our programme, visits and plant sale can be found on our Programme page.

 Our Plant Sale in 2022 will be at the Weatherley Centre on Sunday 22nd May from 10 am to 2pm.
 A wide range of plants will be for sale all grown and donated by our members.
 It is our main fund-raising event and goes to paying for our speakers some of whom have gained celebrity status.

 If you are interested in plants and gardening and are looking for a gardening club or group in the Cambridgeshire/Bedfordshire area, then why not come along to one of our meetings.
 The group covers Cambridgeshire, Bedfordshire, and the surrounding areas.
 We look forward to anyone with an interest in ’hardy plants’ to join us either as a visitor to a meeting or as a member.

 Let’s hope that 2022 will be a better year and we all look forward to returning to our normal programme of events.